 - Aphids like the colour yellow and are attracted to yellow sticky traps.

-- Insecticidal soap (either home made or store bought) can be sprayed directly on the aphid colony.
-This serves to suffocated the aphids.
+- Insecticidal soap (either homemade or store bought) can be sprayed directly on the aphid colony.
+This serves to suffocate the aphids.

 Photo credits: all photos by the author.

 Alston D., (2016).
 Tree Fruit Aphid Biology & Management. https://extension.usu.edu/pests/files/slideshows/insects-tree-small-fruit/tree-fruit-aphid-2016.pdf

 Corky’s Pest Control, (n.d.).
 APHID IDENTIFICATION WHAT’S AN APHID? https://www.corkyspest.com/aphid-id.html#:~:text=Different%20Types%20of%20Aphids%3A%20There%20are%20more%20than,feeds%20in%20clusters%2C%20preferring%20new%2C%20more%20succulent%20growth.

 Gov. of Canada, (n.d.) rev. 2013-06-04.
 Aphids. https://www.canada.ca/en/health-canada/services/pest-control-tips/aphids.html